tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/consumption/index.md

 | Operation Group | Description |
 |-----------------|-------------|
 | [Usage Details](usagedetails.md) | Provides operations to get usage information on subscription. |
+  [Reservation Details](reservationsdetails.md) | Provides operations to get reservation detailed usage for Pay as you go and Enterprise Subscriptions. |
+  [Reservation Summaries](reservationssummaries.md) | Provides operations to get reservation summary usage for Pay as you go and Enterprise Subscriptions. |

 ## See also